Jester3141/CS6480-Final-Project/README.md

     ue4PacketGenerationStartupDelay: 30  # How long to wait for startup (ue4StartupDelay + ue4PacketGenerationStartupDelay)

     goodGNodeBStatsDumperStartupDelay: 44  # from launch, how long to wait (in seconds) before starting the good gNode B stats dumper.
+    settleDelay: 10  # from the start of the gNodeBStatsDumper, how long will it wait before zeroing the timestamp (ie: goodGNodeBStatsDumperStartupDelay + settleDelay is the start of the test)
-    dwellDuration: 30 # How long (in seconds) will the iperf generators run for
+    dwellDuration: 90 # How long (in seconds) will the iperf generators run for.
+In reality the packet generators will run for dwellDuration + settleDelay.
 ```

 ### Good gNodeB Experiment section